mccoyst/tact/README.md

 Currently, only "this" and static members of the form "full.package.and.Class.field" are accepted as guard locks.
-Eventually, instance members will be accepted, too. static and instance members will be accepted, too.
+Eventually, instance members will be accepted, too.

 TODO
 ----